Mohamed-M/Archetype/README.md

 npm install
 ```

-Run the Gulp process to process the CSS, and open up a web server with live reload.
+Run the npm script to process the files, and open up a web server with Browsersync.

 ```
-gulp
+npm run start
 ```